Every year, more than 2 million taxpayers overpay their income taxes.

 But despite the specific rules and semantics, there are still some HUGE business tax write-offs that you can take advantage of when you file your next tax return.

 So let’s jump into it.
-I’ll start with the simplest tax write-offs and graduate into the more advanced tax write-offs as we go on here.
+We’ll start with the simplest tax write-offs and graduate into the more advanced tax write-offs as we go on here.

 1. Startup and Organization Expenses